polettix/dibs/README.md

 flexibility as to the base images used (mainly to enable building on top of Alpine Linux).

-The assumption is that there is a project directory with a file `dibs.yml` inside, with relevant configurations.

 The process goes along some stages: